larvenejafemcoder/larvenejafemcoder/README.md

 ## 🧾 Past Achievements

 ```
 - 🧠 Survived the 2022–2025 productivity black hole
+- 🧠 Survived the 4 years of Clinical Depression
 - 🔍 Reverse engineered small binaries (internal only)
 - ✍️ Wrote thousands of lines of tooling/scripting using Powershell and Bash
 - 🌐 Maintained multi-dialect Vietnamese/English/Chinese/Tekchew fluency